CANADA - MEASURES AFFECTING THE IMPORTATION OF MILK

 AND THE EXPORTATION OF DAIRY PRODUCTS

-The following communication, dated 6 December 2001, from the Permanent Mission of the United States to the Chairman of the Dispute Settlement Body, is circulated pursuant to Article 21.5 of the DSU.
+The following communication, dated 2 February 1998, from the Permanent Mission of the United States to the Dispute Settlement Body, is circulated in accordance with Article 6.2 of the DSU.